 Safety & Handling

-All Formlabs resins are designed to be similar or safer to handle as other household chemicals or adhesives, with little to no vapor and no acute toxicity on skin contact or ingestion.
+Formlabs Standard resins are designed to be similar or safer to handle as other household chemicals or adhesives.
+When measuring potential acute health effects of inhalation or ingestion, there are no known significant effects or critical hazards.
+Eye contact may cause eye irritation.
+Skin contact may cause an allergic skin reaction.
 The safety data sheets (SDS) are up to date for every resin product and follow the latest government guidelines.
 Always consult the SDS as the primary source of information to understand safety and handling of Formlabs materials.